Animalization

-Animalization is the fourth American album by British rock group The Animals, and was released in August 1966 on MGM Records.
+Animalization is a studio album by the English rock band the Animals.
+The band's fourth American release, it was issued in August 1966 on MGM Records.

+Overview

 It has a track listing somewhat similar to the British album Animalisms.
-The album, which reached #20 on the US Billboard album chart, included three US Top 40 singles, and was the first Animals album to have some tracks mixed in true stereo.
+The album, which reached #20 on the US Billboard album chart, included three US Top 40 singles ("Inside-Looking Out", "Don't Bring Me Down", and "See See Rider") and was the first Animals album to have some tracks mixed in true stereo.

 It was during this period that drummer John Steel left the group and was replaced by Barry Jenkins, previously of The Nashville Teens (of "Tobacco Road" fame).
 Both drummers appear on the cover, Jenkins on the front (upper right in brown shirt) and Steel on the back.
 In addition, it was also during this period that Mickie Most stepped down as the group's producer and was replaced by Tom Wilson.

+The album was successful, it peaked at No. 20 on the Billboard Top LPs in late 1966, during a thirty-week stay on the chart.